sebas-cam/notas-app-complete/README.md

 # NOTAS APP

-App where you can login or resgister to write, edit or delete notes.
+App where you can login, resgister and write, edit or delete notes.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts